A new foreign investment law, which came into effect in January 2019, has made investing in Qatar easier than ever.

 - Tax on investments in Qatar

 - How to invest wisely in Qatar

 Investment in Qatar

 Resource-rich Qatar came relatively late to the foreign investment table.
 However, billions of dollars of overseas investments now flood into the country every year, helping propel economic growth.
 Although currently under a political and trade embargo – imposed by Saudi Arabia, the UAE, Bahrain, and Egypt in June 2017 – Qatar’s GDP is forecast to grow by 2.8% on average between 2018 and 2020.
 The country’s central bank says foreign capital inflows “have returned” and “banking liquidity has improved” since the embargo started.

-Foreign investments in Qatar, including foreign direct investment and portfolio investments, totaled QR722.6 billion ($198.5 billion) at the end of the first quarter of 2019.
+Foreign investments in Qatar, including foreign direct investment and portfolio investments, totaled QR722.6 billion at the end of the first quarter of 2019.
 This is up more than 6% on the previous year.
-The country ranked 38th on the Global Foreign Direct Investment Country Attractiveness Index in 2018.
+The country ranked 42nd on the Global Foreign Direct Investment Country Attractiveness Index in 2020.
 Furthermore, the new foreign investment law, which came into effect in January 2019, makes Qatar even more attractive.

 “The process for launching a business and obtaining licenses has become more streamlined,” notes the Heritage Foundation, which compiles the annual Index of Economic Freedom.
 It adds that in 2019 Qatar’s scores for government integrity and monetary freedom rose compared to 2018.
 These rises offset declines for property rights and government spending.

 As a result of its stable economy and pro-investor regulatory environment, Qatar’s foreign investment credentials are strong and growing.